jducoeur/jquery-facade/README.md

 Note that, as of this writing, I am pondering the notion of fleshing out a proper JQuery Monad, so that you could use JQuery inside for comprehensions.
 I don't think the idea is crazy; opinions are welcomed.

-### Structure of the facade

-Note that the facade is actually broken up into several different traits.
-This isn't terribly obvious from a code point of view, but important for reading the documentation and finding the signatures.
-On the one hand, there is the **JQuery** trait -- the "real" facade, which represents an actual JS jQuery object.
-Then there is **JQueryTyped** -- a supplemental trait, which adds many more overloads on top of "internal" entry points in JQuery.

-The reason for this division is that jQuery uses overloading *heavily*, in a way that doesn't play well with Scala.
-Essentially, a number of jQuery entry points define parameters as type unions: you can use any of several types in the parameter, and jQuery will do the right thing depending on the type actually passed in.
-The problem is, this leads to a combinatoric explosion of overloads in Scala, which is difficult to maintain.

-jquery-facade deals with this problem by using a sort of imitation type union, built on top of Scala's standard Either type.
-At the moment, there are several of these type unions defined in package.scala.
-The most important is Selector, which is a common and explicit parameter type in jQuery, but ElementDesc and AttrVal have also proved quite useful.
-But this type union requires a little massaging before the actual call to JavaScript, so calls using it need to be implemented in actual Scala code.

-The result of all this is that the entry points are divided between JQuery and JQueryTyped.
-Methods with relatively simple signatures live in JQuery.
-Methods that use the type-union trick live in JQueryTyped, and call "Internal" methods in JQuery.

-Most of the time, you can ignore all of this -- I mention it mainly so you can find signatures or documentation when you're looking for it, and to understand the context for contributing PRs.

 ### Why this library?